20 of the Animal Kingdom's Most Surprising Friendships

-Anthony the lion and Riley the coyote met when both were one month old, recently rescued by Keepers of the Wild, a sanctuary for rescued exotic animals in Arizona.
+Anthony the lion and Riley the coyote met when both were one month old, after being rescued by Keepers of the Wild, a sanctuary for rescued exotic animals in Arizona.
 They immediately took a liking to each other, and their love was captured in a PBS Nature episode called "Animal Odd Couples" playing, grooming each other, and standing watch over each other during naptime.
-(Their segment starts at about 9:45.)
 Riley accompanied Anthony when he left the sanctuary for surgeries for a birth defect because the animals experienced such intense separation anxiety that one wouldn't eat without the other present.
 Sadly, Anthony passed away several years ago, and Riley now lives with another coyote at the sanctuary, Dominic.

 Simon the cow arrived at the WFFT Wildlife Rescue Center in Thailand in February 2016 after losing part of his hind leg.
 He was put in a temporary space in a field while he recovered from his injury, and was eventually supposed to join two other cows at the rescue in another enclosure.
 Instead, he formed an intense bond with the field's other resident, a giant tortoise named Leonardo that had been rescued when a Bangkok zoo closed in 2013.
 Simon nuzzles Leonardo, rests his head on his shell, and follows him around everywhere.
 They now live together permanently.

 7. J'aime the rhino and Joey the lamb